mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

 needlessly confusing.

 Other languages provide a 'wild card' variables to reference any type of value.
-These are usually easy to identify because they have a defining a unique syntax.
+These are usually easy to identify because they have a unique syntax.
 Developers know they these 'wild cards' need to be handled with care.
 In JavaScript, all variables are 'wild cards.'